 Neutralization of bending forces

-As implant pull-out, or failure, is virtually inevitable, the bending distraction forces must be neutralized by additional patellotibial cerclage wiring.
+As implant pull-out, or failure, is virtually inevitable, the bending distraction forces must be neutralized by additional patellotibial cerclage or tension band wiring.

 Repair any tears of the lateral and medial patellar retinacula with sutures.